ezpublishlegacyprojects/mssql/trunk/README.txt

 1.3 Data injection / Fill database with data

 First you will need to create a new database in SQL Server

-1.3.1 Stored procedures

-Pleaes execute PROCEDURE.sql from the extensions root in your Microsoft SQL Server Management Studio Express.

 1.3.2 Insert fresh new data [optional]

 - run the following command from the command line